nipeshkc7/beating-bookies/README.md

 npm run serve
 ```

+### Run tests

 API level tests are done using Mocha and Chai.

-### Run tests

 ```
 npm test
 ```

-# Required environment variables
+## Required environment variables

-Recommended you have a .env file inside the root folder with the following variables:
+Recommended you have a .env file inside the root folder with the following variables for the server environment:
 ```
 GOOGLE_CLIENT_ID=
 GOOGLE_CLIENT_SECRET=